top of page

 • Proof of your yachting qualifications (STCW, ENG1, etc.)

-3. Attend an in-person interview and explain your role as yacht crew, showing that you will be working onboard a foreign-flagged vessel.
+4. Attend your in-person interview and explain your role as yacht crew, showing that you’ll be working onboard a foreign-flagged vessel.

-Processing times can vary, so apply well ahead of the Caribbean season — embassy appointments can fill up months in advance.
+Processing times can vary, so it’s best to apply well ahead of the Caribbean season — embassy appointments often fill up months in advance.

 What If You Can’t Get a B1/B2 Visa?